50054-cdpa/notes/fp_scala.md

 }
 ```

 The function `reverse` takes a list of integers and generates a new list which is in the reverse order of the orginal one.
 We apply a similar strategy to break down the problem into two sub-problems via the `match` expression.

-When the input list `l` is an empty list, we return an empty list.
-The reverse of an empty list is an empty list.
-When the input `l` is not empty, we make use of the pattern `(hd::tl)` to extract the head and the tail of the list.
+* When the input list `l` is an empty list, we return an empty list.
+The reverse of an empty list is an empty list
+* When the input `l` is not empty, we make use of the pattern `(hd::tl)` to extract the head and the tail of the list

 We apply `reverse` recursively to the tail and then concatenate it with a list containing the head.

-As we notice that the same `reverse` function can be applied to lists of any element type, not just integer, as long as all elements in a list share the same type.
-Hence we can rewrite the `reverse` function into a generic version as follows
+You may notice that the same `reverse` function can be applied to lists of any element type, and not just integers, as long as all elements in a list share the same type.
+Therefore, we can rewrite the `reverse` function into a generic version as follows:

 ```scala
 def reverse[A](l:List[A]):List[A] = l match {